 No need to thaw!
 Just toss frozen sliced peaches directly in the casserole dish and you are good to go, follow the recipe as stated.
 Frozen peaches will release more liquid than fresh, so your cobbler will be a little more juicy.
 This is not even close to an apology.
 Start slurping.

-How to serve the Best Peach Cobbler
+How to serve up the best peach cobbler recipe

 Vanilla ice cream is pretty much the only way to go.
 However, in a pinch, you could serve it with fresh whipped cream, tall cold glasses of milk, or even pour a little cold heavy whipping cream on top (like I do with this Peach Apricot Slab Pie).